-We have several vacancies for Trustees at the moment.
+We have 3 vacancies for Trustees at the moment.

-We would welcome applications from people with business skills who might have experience of finance or HR, development, strategic planning, project managing or marketing.
-You may be interested in transport issues and how the lack of provision negatively affects a person’s quality of life leading to loneliness and social isolation and changes the economic and cultural nature of a community.
+We would welcome applications from people with some business skills who might have experience of finance, HR, development, strategic planning, project managing or marketing to help direct and take the charity forward.
+You may be working or retired but have an interest in transport issues and how the lack of provision negatively affects a person’s quality of life leading to loneliness and social isolation and changes the economic and cultural nature of a community.

-Trustee meetings are held every 1-2 months during the day, usually at Castlepoint management boardroom and it is important that Trustees are available to attend these meetings.
+Trustee meetings are held every 2-3 months during the day, usually at Castlepoint Management boardroom and it is important that Trustees are available to attend most of these meetings.
 Outside of meetings, contact is made by emails or phone.
-References, and DBS check will be required and you will be required to sign a declaration confirming that you are eligible to be a Trustee and fulfil HMRC's Fit and Proper Person's test.
+References, and DBS check will be required and you will need to sign a declaration confirming that you are eligible to be a Trustee and fulfil HMRC's Fit and Proper Person's test.

 Volunteer Drivers needed to join the Community Car Scheme

 Change lives by Volunteering and join Community Cars as a Volunteer Driver